 Confusion abounds.
-Add to this the relatively new frontier of online dating and you have the recipe for a total disconnect—and a subsequent drop in birthrate.
+Add to this the relatively new frontier of online dating in Italy and you have the recipe for a total disconnect—and a subsequent drop in birthrate.
 Fellow Rome blogger Shelley Ruelle wrote a candid piece about the realities of online dating in Italy on her site a few months ago.
 As she suggested, these websites are more often used as a means for married men to find a mistress, rather than for two people to find love, romance, or a relationship beyond the bedroom.

 But I confess that I have always been skeptical about the Italians embracing this new technologically enhanced method of looking for a partner.
 Italians won’t even buy a sweater online, so how could they possibly utilize online dating in its intended way?
 Partners, like sweaters, must be examined closely, touched, and smelled before an opinion is formed.
 An Italian would never trust an advertised version of any commodity, so why should a lover be any different?

 I found this question and answer on the web, which I think says a lot about dating in Italy versus the US:

 How do Americans flirt?
 Informally, above of all…